JoshBricker30/RealEngFinalProject/README.md

 ## Risk Mitigation

-First risk mitigation that i face with with
+First risk mitigation that I face with was the size or dimension the second  risk that I face with was print everytime when I print something it was wrong so I had to print again and because of that I had to print many time.
+Other than that we need little more time.
+However we try our best and the result was in the evidence.

 ## Reflection